If you don't want iTunes to sync your entire music library when adding music to iPhone, you'll need to deselect automatic sync option. Here's how.

 By far, your music should be added to the iPhone without data syncing and erasing.

-It's possible to import music from your computer to iPhone, without using iTunes.
+It's possible to download music on iPhone without iTunes.
 The process doesn't involve syncing and deleting existing music on the device.
 You don't have to add media to iTunes library before the transfer to iPhone.

-To try this out, you need to use iPhone Data Transfer application as well.
-Launch it, keep your iPhone plugged in and then do the following:
+To try this out, you need to launch iPhone Data Transfer application and keep your iPhone plugged in and then do the following:

 1. On the left column of the program window, click "Music" to access your iPhone library.